jimbotel/tjbot-nodered-flows/README.md

 # tjbot-nodered-flows
 ## node-red flows created to show Watson services to students using TJBot

 These node-red flows are used in a Spanish version of the TJBot "Activity Kit", see [What’s Possible With AI – TJ Bot](https://www.ibm.com/ibm/responsibility/initiatives/activitykits/tjbot/), available in the [IBM volunteers](https://www.ibm.com/volunteers/home.wss) web site.
-Some of these flows (or a simpler version of them) will be built by the students following a document available in the kit, while others (like the "welcome" one) were created to help or amuse.
+Some of these flows (or a simpler version of them) are built by the students following a document available in the kit, while others (like the "welcome" one) were created to help or amuse.

 ## Bienvenida (welcome)